-As the economy continues to add jobs, dedicated and trained child care workers should remain in demand.
 Because of the anticipated growth in this field, the Bureau of Labor Statistics (BLS) predicts that employment opportunities for child care workers could increase by as much as 14 percent from 2012 to 2022.
-Online child care programs prepare students for a number of careers in this industry, including those that involve hands-on care and also administrative positions.
-Regardless of which path is chosen, students who get started with their education now will be in a good position to take advantage of the many opportunities that will inevitably arise in the future.
+Online child care programs give students an opportunity to learn skills that can be useful in a number of careers in this industry, including those that involve hands-on care and also administrative positions.

 Online Child Care Degree Programs

 When it comes to child care careers, the timeline to earn a degree can vary widely.
 Child care workers, for example, may need anything from a high school diploma to a certificate in early childhood education.
 It all depends on their employer and any applicable state requirements.
 However, the BLS encourages earning a certification to improve job prospects.

 Preschool teachers can generally earn a certificate in early childhood education as a requirement for entering into the field.
 Some preschool teachers, especially those in Head Start programs, may also be required to earn an associate degree or even a bachelor's degree in early childhood education or a related field.
 Preschool teachers at public schools are almost always required to have a bachelor's degree, notes the BLS.
 Certification in CPR and first aid may not always be a requirement, but both can improve one's job prospects.

 The following table includes the most common online child care degrees available and how long they take to complete.
 Also included in the table are some careers that the corresponding degree can help you qualify for:

 |Certificate||Typically six months to two years.||Child care worker, preschool teacher, personal care aide|